technofocus-pte/invtailwcdatmtndepth/Lab Guide/Lab 05/Lab 05 - Creating and Analyzing the Accounts Payable Refund Process.md

     ![](./media/image21.png)

-4. After Installing Processmining app, the app is automatically launch, if not please please launch app manually.
+4. After Installing Processmining app, the app is automatically launched, if not please please launch app manually.
 After launching app, select **English** as language and click on **Next Step**.

     ![](./media/image21a.png)

-5. Select all the **check boxes** as shown in image and click on the **Next**.
+5. Select all the **check boxes** as shown in image and click on the **Next Step**.

     ![](./media/image21b.png)